 Alternative Snacks for Underweight Cats

-Here are a few more tips to tempt an unhungry cat back to the food bowl:
+Here are a few more tips to tempt a skinny cat to the food bowl:

-Warming food can also help stimulate a cat’s appetite.
-Warm food is more aromatic which might be more appealing to your cat, especially if their sense of smell is fading.
-Take care though to check to temperature before feeding.
+- Warming food can also help stimulate a cat’s appetite.
+Warm food is more aromatic, which makes it more appealing if your cat’s sense of smell is fading.
+Take care, though, to check to temperature before feeding.